Allen-yang3/SNIS/README.md

 Where config.txt can be replaced with a configuration file of your choice.

 The configuration file has different settings within that can be adjusted based on your needs.
-We have provided a base `config.txt` file to run the simulation.
+We have provided a base [config.txt](https://github.com/Allen-yang3/SNIS/blob/master/ssd_work_space/simulation/mix/config.txt) file to run the simulation.
+Also included is [config_doc.txt](https://github.com/Allen-yang3/SNIS/blob/master/ssd_work_space/simulation/mix/config_doc.txt) which goes into further detail on configuring the simulator.

-Also included is `config_doc.txt` which goes into further detail on configuring the simulator.
+&nbsp;

 ### Starting MQSim